6 Signs You Might be Misunderstanding ACID Transactions in Distributed Databases

 Developers sometimes attempt to implement ACID transactions in their application logic.
 The most basic option is single-operation, single-row ACID on an eventually consistent database as documented by AWS DynamoDB.
 A more advanced option is fully distributed ACID on a strongly consistent database such as MongoDB.
 This section explains why neither of these is a good idea, given the effort needed to get this right.

-A Primer to ACID Transactions details what’s needed for ACID transactions when only one database shard is involved.
+ACID Properties of a Database: The Keys to Strong Data Consistency details what’s needed for ACID transactions when only one database shard is involved.
 On the other hand, the implementation for distributed transactions is a lot more complex given the need to manage updates across multiple shards located on multiple nodes.
 A transaction manager is usually needed to act as the coordinator.
 It can be either a system independent of the database nodes or can be built directly into the database nodes.
 Let’s look at how it works to achieve the ACID guarantees.

 The transaction manager needs a mechanism to track the start, progress, and end of every transaction along with the ability to make provisional updates across multiple nodes in some temporary space.
 Conflict detection, rollbacks, commits, and space cleanups are also needed.
 Using Two-phase commit (2PC) protocol or one of its variations is the most common way to achieve atomicity.